agragregra/OptimizedHTML-TW/readme.md

 <h4>Include parts of Preprocessor code:</h4>

-<p>All included parts of preprocessor files (Sass, Scss, CSS) placed in the folder "styles/blocks/".
+<p>All included parts of preprocessor files (Sass, Scss, CSS) placed in the folder "app/styles/blocks/".
 Any number of preprocessor files can be placed here and in any order.
-They will be automatically included in the "styles/main.sass" file and processed.</p>
+They will be automatically included in the "app/styles/main.sass" file and processed.</p>

-<h2>Included features</h2>
+<h4>Include parts of HTML components:</h4>

+<p>All HTML files src placed in the folder "app/html/*".
+Included components located in "app/html/parts".</p>

+<h2>Features</h2>

 <strong>Tailwind</strong>